ih8celery/libtap/README.md

-version 1.2.1.0
+version 2.0.0

 # What is libtap++?
-  libtap++ is a simple library providing a test harness to C++ programs of all sizes. it conforms to the Test Anything Protocol (TAP for short) originally created for perl. see the current TAP specification [here](https://testanything.org/tap-version-13-specification.html) to find out what TAP is all about.
+  libtap++ is a simple library providing a test protocol (not a harness) to C++ programs of all sizes. it conforms to the Test Anything Protocol (TAP for short) originally created for perl. see the current TAP specification [here](https://testanything.org/tap-version-13-specification.html) to find out what TAP is all about.

   libtap++ was created by [Leon Timmermans](https://github.com/Leont); the code hosted here is a maintenance version developed to address some problems in the original implementation.